A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Introduction

-We provide two versions of proving the boundedness of the second moment of the proposed splitting methods, each based on an additional assumption on the explicit solution of the underlying ODE with locally Lipschitz term $N$.
-This result is the key to establish their \textit{mean-square convergence}.
-In particular, we prove that they converge with order $p=1$, in agreement with the convergence rate of comparable known splitting methods in the globally Lipschitz scenario \cite{Ableidinger2017,Milstein2003}, and with standard methods such as the Euler-Maruyama method in the case of additive noise \cite{Kloeden1992}.
-Moreover, we show that the proposed splitting methods are \textit{$1$-step hypoelliptic} for any time step $\Delta$, provided that the stochastic subequation of the splitting framework is hypoelliptic.
-The invertability of the resulting covariance matrix is guaranteed by using the information contained in the drift matrix $A$.
-In particular, we show that the transition distribution of the Lie-Trotter method corresponds to a non-degenerate multivariate normal distribution.
-Having a non-degenerate covariance matrix may then allow likelihood-based inference.
-Furthermore, we prove that the constructed splitting methods satisfy a discrete Lyapunov condition, and are \textit{geometrically ergodic} for any time step $\Delta$.
-This result requires the assumption that $\norm{e^{A\Delta}}<1$, where the matrix norm is induced by the Euclidean norm.
-Moreover, we show that the second moments of the splitting methods are asymptotically bounded by constants which are independent of the time step $\Delta$.
-This result holds if the logarithmic norm \cite{Soderlind2006,Strom1975} of the matrix $A$ is strictly negative.
-In the one-dimensional case, some of the involved expressions simplify and we obtain precise \textit{closed-form (asymptotic) bounds of the second moments} of the proposed splitting methods.
-These bounds are illustrated on a cubic one-dimensional model problem with drift given by $F(X(t))=-X^3(t)$ \cite{Hutzenthaler2011,Mattingly2002}.
-In addition, we illustrate the proposed splitting methods on the stochastic FHN model and show through a variety of numerical experiments that they preserve the qualitative dynamics of neuronal spiking, in particular, \textit{amplitudes, frequencies} and \textit{phases} of the underlying oscillations even for large time discretisation steps $\Delta$.
+We illustrate that splitting methods may be able to deal with mean-square convergence issues arising from superlinearly growing coefficients.
+In particular, in Lemma \ref{Lemma3}, we prove the boundedness of the moments of the proposed splitting method.
+This result is the key to establish its \textit{mean-square convergence}.
+In Theorem \ref{thm:convergence_FHN}, we use Tretyakov's and Zhang's ``Fundamental mean-square convergence theorem for SDEs with locally Lipschitz coefficients'' \cite{Tretyakov2012} to prove that the splitting method converges with mean-square order $1$.
+This is in agreement with the convergence rate of comparable known splitting methods in the globally Lipschitz scenario \cite{Ableidinger2017,Alamo2016,Milstein2003}, and with standard methods such as the Euler-Maruyama method in the case of additive noise \cite{Kloeden1992}.
+Moreover, we address the fact that splitting methods may also be able to tackle the problems arising from degenerate noise structures.
+In particular, in Theorem~\ref{thm:hypo_N_LT}, we show that the proposed splitting method is \textit{$1$-step hypoelliptic} and yields non-degenerate multivariate normal transition distributions for any time step $\Delta$, provided that the stochastic subequation of the splitting framework is chosen to be hypoelliptic.
+This may be beneficial for likelihood-based inference.
+Furthermore, in Theorem \ref{thm:Lyapunov_discrete}, we prove that the constructed method satisfies a discrete Lyapunov condition, and is thus \textit{geometrically ergodic}, for any time step $\Delta$.
+This result requires an assumption on the solution of the deterministic subequation defined via $N(X(t))$ and that $\norm{e^{A\Delta}}<1$, where the matrix norm is induced by the Euclidean norm.
+Moreover, in Corollary \ref{cor:asym_2nd_moment}, we show that the second moment of the splitting method is asymptotically bounded by a constant which is independent of the time step size $\Delta$ and the number of time steps $i$.
+This result holds if, in addition, the logarithmic norm \cite{Soderlind2006,Strom1975} of the matrix $A$ is strictly negative.
+In the one-dimensional case, some of the involved expressions simplify such that, in Corollary \ref{cor:bounds_1dim}, we obtain a precise \textit{closed-form (asymptotic) bound of the second moment} of the proposed splitting method.
+This bound is illustrated on a cubic one-dimensional model problem with drift given by $F(X(t))=-X^3(t)$ \cite{Hutzenthaler2011,Mattingly2002}.
+In addition, we illustrate the proposed splitting method on the stochastic FHN model \eqref{FHN} and show through a variety of numerical experiments that it preserves the qualitative dynamics of neuronal spiking, in particular, \textit{amplitudes, frequencies} and \textit{phases} of the underlying oscillations even for large time steps $\Delta$.